twist-numerical/matslise/README.md

 ./test/matslise_test
 ```

+## Notes

+- lapack (especially from mkl) does allocate some buffers.
+Because these are never freed this can cause valgrind to suspect memory leaks.
+See  (https://stackoverflow.com/questions/36197527/insight-as-to-why-valgrind-shows-memory-leak-for-intels-mkl-lapacke)

 ## Bibliography
 * **[1]** Ledoux, Veerle, and Marnix Van Daele.
 “MATSLISE 2.0 : A Matlab Toolbox for Sturm-Liouville Computations.”
 ACM TRANSACTIONS ON MATHEMATICAL SOFTWARE 42, no. 4 (2016): 18.
 * **[2]** Ixaru, L. Gr.
 “New Numerical Method for the Eigenvalue Problem of the 2D Schrödinger Equation.”
 Computer Physics Communications 181 (October 1, 2010): 1738–42. https://doi.org/10.1016/j.cpc.2010.06.031.